See these works up close

 Many of the works featured above are on display in the Vaults, which lie hidden beneath the Royal Academy’s Main Galleries.
 This free display traces a path of artistic teaching at the Royal Academy, from the past to the present, including a display on the life of John Millais RA and a giant cast of the Farnese Hercules.

-To celebrate our 250th birthday, we’re highlighting 250 beautiful, odd and inspiring objects from the RA Collection in 25 themes.
+For our 250th birthday, we highlighted 250 beautiful, odd and inspiring objects from the RA Collection in 25 themes.
 With a free display exploring how artists have traditionally learnt to draw, in this edition we head into the Royal Academy’s historic schools…

 In 1769 the Royal Academy founded an art school to provide professional training for aspiring painters, sculptors and architects.
 All students began by drawing plaster casts of Classical sculptures.
 This watercolour by Edward Francis Burney shows students at work in the Academy Schools which were then based at Somerset House in the Strand (now the galleries of the Courtauld Institute).